 Organize Photos and Order Photo Books and Prints

 We bet you have some photos from trips you haven’t looked at in a while that need editing.
 Or images you keep meaning to print but haven’t had the chance to do so.
 If you’re gaining time everyday you would have been using to commute to work, for example, consider getting your vacation images printed.
-Is it like a 4-letter word these days?

 There’s no sense in having them live in a computer, digitally, forever.
 Print those babies!
 CanvasPop makes it SUPER easy to create stunning prints, like a triptych (that’s three-canvas print) in a snap.
 Test it out!
+We also love getting square cards printed at Artifact Uprising.
+We periodically change the front card so we rotate what we’re seeing.

 Tidy Up and Clean Your Home